stencillogic/Start-with-Rust-fast/README.md

 Note, linker is not included as part of Rust.
 External linker is used to build output.
 The command creates `target/debug` directory where output (it can be executable or library) is saved.
-The build command also creates `Cargo.lock` which containes exact version of dependencies used to build the project.
+The build command also creates `Cargo.lock` which contains exact version of dependencies used to build the project.
 Cargo needs to lock versions because versions of dependencies in `Cargo.toml` are not exact but rather specify expected "compatibility version" while `Cargo.lock` specifies exact version.

 Also you can call: